Penalties for breaches to work health and safety law

 There are 4 categories of offences for failing to comply with a health and safety duty under the WHS Act or an electrical safety duty under the ES Act, depending on the degree of seriousness or liability involved.

-Industrial manslaughter—the highest penalty under either the WHS Act or the ES Act is for industrial manslaughter where a PCBU, or a senior officer, negligently causes the death of a worker.
+Industrial manslaughter—the highest penalty under either the WHS Act or the ES Act is for industrial manslaughter where a person conducting a business or undertaking (PCBU), or a senior officer, negligently causes the death of a worker.

 Where a PCBU, or senior officer, commits industrial manslaughter, a maximum penalty of 20 years imprisonment for an individual or $10 million for a body corporate applies.